 The mission of the Oklahoma Educational Technology Trust (OETT) is to equip Oklahoma common school and Career Tech students with the technology and technological skills necessary to compete in the global marketplace.
-The Trust provides funds for computer and telecommunications equipment, infrastructure, leadership and professional development to implement and advance integration of technology into classroom instruction.
-AT&T Oklahoma provided $30 million in initial funding for the Trust in 2001.
+The Trust provides funds for computer and telecommunications equipment, infrastructure, leadership, and professional development to implement and advance the integration of technology into classroom instruction.

 How to Get the AT